bokeh/bokeh/sphinx/source/docs/user_guide/categorical.rst

 Intervals
 ---------

-So far we have seen the bar glyphs used to create bar charts, which imply bars drawn from a common baseline.
-However, the bar glyphs can also be used to represent arbitrary intervals across a range.
+Bars can be used for more than just bar charts with a common baseline.
+You can also use them to represent intervals across a range.

-The example below uses ``hbar`` with both ``left`` and ``right`` properties supplied, to show the spread in times between bronze and gold medalists in Olympic sprinting over many years:
+The example below supplies the ``hbar`` function with both ``left`` and ``right`` properties to show the spread in times between bronze and gold medalists in Olympic sprinting over many years.

 .. bokeh-plot:: docs/user_guide/examples/categorical_bar_intervals.py
     :source-position: above